-Kyaninga Lodge is a tranquil, off-the-beaten-path gem carefully and contemplatively constructed entirely out of hand-carved and hand-placed timber—resulting in an unparalleled experience full of sweeping vistas and lavish amenities.
+Kyaninga Lodge in Kibale National Park, Uganda is a tranquil, off-the-beaten-path gem carefully and contemplatively constructed entirely out of hand-carved and hand-placed timber—resulting in an unparalleled experience full of sweeping vistas and lavish amenities.
 Indeed, first impressions of Kyaninga Lodge are usually in response to its exceptional design and sheer scale.
 The lodge’s eight thatched cottages are built on raised platforms and connected by extensive wooden walkways.
 Inside, canopied and mosquito-netted beds boast the softest bed linens and feather pillows, and indoor sitting areas lead to private decks, the perfect spot for morning coffee with views of the lake and mountains.
 En-suite bathrooms feature marble countertop basins set atop beautifully crafted Elgon Olive pedestals, claw footed freestanding baths, glass walled showers, and plenteous hot water from solar water heaters.

 The impressive main area at Kyaninga Lodge offers comfortable seating areas set around a double-sided open fireplace, an ideal backdrop for a drink from the bar or a board game.
 The dining room, furnished with textured Myule furniture, offers an extensive wine list and delicious European-inspired cuisine, tweaked to incorporate local ingredients, most of which are hand picked from the lodge’s own garden or one of the neighboring markets.